 - EPCRS, including the VCP, will not resolve any excise tax that may be owed under IRC 4971.

 Include these items in your VCP submission (see below for detailed instructions on completing each item):

-- Form 14568, Model VCP Submission Compliance Statement.
+- Form 14568, Model VCP Submission Compliance Statement (PDF).
 This form is a model compliance statement.
 Use attachments to explain the failure, how you'll correct it, and what steps you'll take to make certain the error will not occur again.